-The content on the outside of a package is important to inform consumers and adhere to regulatory requirements.
-However, packaging content can be difficult to keep up-to-date and accurate.
+The content on a package is important for informing consumers and to adhere to regulatory requirements.
+However, packaging content can be difficult to keep up to date and accurate.
 Considering what content is printed and what technology is used to print it can help optimize package design and efficiency.
 Often, almost all content is printed at the package converter, not at the product manufacturing site.
 This reduces manufacturing flexibility, creates additional inventory management costs, and leaves room for potential packaging errors such as mislabeled products.